($999) Cost to ship a car from Kansas City, MO to New Haven, CT

 The time of the year

-Seasonal demand and weather conditions in both Kansas City and New Haven can impact car shipping prices.
+Both seasonal trends and local weather in Kansas City and New Haven can influence what you’ll pay for car shipping.

 Kansas City is in an area of the country with a lot of storms, very hot summers, and very cold winters.
 Therefore, there's chance that your move will be affected by the weather.
 Check the forecast ahead of time to plan accordingly.
 Remember, moves often require spending many hours outdoors.